-The average cost of renters insurance in Seattle, Washington, is about $14 per month, or $168 per year, for a policy with $30,000 in personal property coverage.
-Renters insurance is an effective way to obtain financial protection against personal property damage and theft, exposure to legal liability and the costs of living elsewhere if your apartment becomes uninhabitable.
+The average cost of renters insurance in Seattle, Washington, is about $14 per month, or $168 per year.
+Renters insurance provides financial protection for your belongings, personal liability and the costs of relocating while your apartment is uninhabitable.
 We analyzed the cheapest renters insurance companies in the Seattle area and also made recommendations for the best renters insurance companies for residents of the Emerald City.

 Cheapest Renters Insurance Companies in Seattle